dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 For more information, see <xref:fundamentals/startup>.

-In the ASP.NET Core project, open the *Startup.cs* file.
+In the ASP.NET Core project, open the *Startup.cs* file:

 [!code-csharp[](mvc/samples/3.x/Startup.cs?highlight=13,30,32&name=snippet)]

-ASP.NET Core apps must opt in for middleware.
+ASP.NET Core apps must opt in to framework features with middleware.
 The previous template-generated code adds the following services and middleware:

 * The <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddControllersWithViews*> extension method registers MVC service support for controllers, API-related features, and views.
 For more information on MVC service registration options, see [MVC service registration](xref:migration/22-to-30#mvc-service-registration)
 * The <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles*> extension method adds the static file handler `Microsoft.AspNetCore.StaticFiles`.
 The `UseStaticFiles` extension method must be called before `UseRouting`.
 For more information, see [Static files](xref:fundamentals/static-files).
 * The <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseRouting*> extension method adds routing.
 For more information, see [Routing](xref:fundamentals/routing).

 This existing configuration includes what is needed to migrate the example ASP.NET MVC project.
-For more information on ASP.NET Core middleware options, see [Application Startup](xref:fundamentals/startup).
+For more information on ASP.NET Core middleware options, see <xref:fundamentals/startup>.

 ## Migrate controllers and views